datalad-handbook/book/docs/basics/101-105-install.rst

 But the coolest feature of :dlcmd:`clone` is yet invisible: This command also recorded where this dataset came from, thus capturing its *origin* as :term:`provenance`.
-Even though this is not obvious at this point in time, later chapters in this handbook will demonstrate how useful this information can be.
+Even though this is not obvious at this point in time, later chapters in this book will demonstrate how useful this information can be.

 .. index::
    pair: clone; DataLad concept